ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/overview_engineering_files/index.rst

 The :code:`cli.py` file contains some information on the commands for running simulations, making results, and making the artifact.
 However, this information is documented elsewhere is a more clear format, or you can run code in the command line to get this information.
-For example :code:`make_results --help`.
+For example :code:`psimulate --help`.